Sub-{\mu}m axial precision depth imaging with entangled two-colour Hong-Ou-Mandel microscopy

 An alternative to increase HOM inteferometer sensitivity is to use the two-colour entangled state~\cite{Raritydip, biphoton}

-where $\nu_S$ and $\nu_I$ label frequencies of the signal and idler photons, while $\mathcal{A}$ and $\mathcal{B}$ denote the two separate optical paths that will overlap at a beamsplitter.
+where $\nu_S$ and $\nu_I$ label frequencies of the signal (horizontally polarised) and idler (vertically polarised) photons, while $\mathcal{A}$ and $\mathcal{B}$ denote the two separate optical paths that will overlap at a beamsplitter.
 The resulting two-photon interference of $|\Psi\rangle$ exhibits a beat note with a frequency $\Delta\nu = \nu_S - \nu_I $ that is dependent on the spectral detuning of signal and idler~\cite{Raritydip}.
 This approach has been shown to directly modify $\mathcal{F}(t)$ and has been applied to detect temperature drifts in optical fibre~\cite{biphoton}.
-To apply two-colour HOM interferometry to 3D imaging we construct a tunable wavelength-entangled photon pair source and combine this with both a raster-scanning microscope inside of a HOM interferometer and a quasi-photon number resolving detection scheme~\cite{HOMallcoins}.
+To apply two-colour HOM interferometry to depth imaging we construct a tunable wavelength-entangled photon pair source and combine this with both a raster-scanning microscope inside of a HOM interferometer and a quasi-photon number resolving detection scheme~\cite{HOMallcoins}.

-The target entangled state in Eq.~\eqref{state} is generated using a dual-Sagnac arrangement source that needs only one nonlinear down-conversion crystal, as shown in Fig.~(\ref{Exps}i).
-A diagonally polarised CW $404~nm$ laser is split into two paths by a polarising beam-splitter (PBS) pumping one $3~cm$ long, type-II periodically poled potassium titanyl phosphate (ppKTP) crystal from two directions.
+The target entangled state in Eq.~\eqref{state} is generated using a dual-Sagnac arrangement source~\footnote{ \textcolor{black}{This architecture } \textcolor{black}{was chosen in part to avoid potential delay to a PhD project that that was time-constrained during } \textcolor{black}{the COVID pandemic.} } that needs only one nonlinear down-conversion crystal, as shown in Fig.~\ref{Exps}(a).
+A diagonally polarised CW $404~nm$ laser (linewidth $\Delta\lambda < 5~MHz$; \textit{TOPTICA Photonics - TopMode 405}) is split into two paths by a polarising beam-splitter (PBS) pumping one $3~cm$ long, type-II periodically poled potassium titanyl phosphate (ppKTP) crystal from two directions.
 Down-converted photon pairs centred at $808~nm$ are emitted from the ppKTP crystal in each direction, separated from the pump using shortpass dichroic mirrors (DMS) and subsequently interfere on a second PBS.
 The spatial mode is filtered with single-mode fibres at the output paths $\mathcal{A}$ and $\mathcal{B}$.